Last updated on January 6, 2026

-While the Libraries will be moving to a default retention model policy based on anonymization, we are aware that some people are interested in having the Libraries store this data for their own use.
-To support this user preference, we have also launched an opt-in loan history database which will retain individuals’ history dating back to May 2015, allowing them to view and download circulation records.
+While the Libraries now have a default retention model policy based on anonymization, we are aware that some people are interested in having the Libraries store this data for their own use.
+To support this user preference, we have also launched an opt-in loan history database which will retain individuals’ history dating back to May 2015, allowing them to view and download their own circulation records.

 More information about your loan history is available on the Libraries’ Website.